awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL.md

 aws rds describe-db-engine-versions --default-only --engine postgres
 ```

 Your output is similar to the following\.
-The available CAs are listed in `SupportedCACertificatesIdentifiers`\.
+The available CAs are listed in `SupportedCACertificateIdentifiers`\.
 The output also shows whether the DB engine version supports rotating the certificate without restart in `SupportsCertificateRotationWithoutRestart`\.

 ```
 {